Struggling to create content that drives sales in 2025? Anyone who has worked at content marketing will agree to that!

 Step 2: Identify Pages That Are Underperforming

-Once your criteria are set, the next step is to get a sense of which pages are actually performing poorly.
-For this, you can use advanced tools like Google Search Console and Google Analytics.
+Once your criteria are set, the next step is to understand which pages are actually performing poorly.
+You can use advanced tools like Google Search Console and Google Analytics.

 Traffic and backlink analysis data will give you a fair idea of which pages aren’t attracting readers.
 If any post hasn’t received a sizable amount of clicks in the last couple of years, it may be time to prune it.